← Back

 Eva-Maria Westbroek & Anna Drijver

-In this special OFF-production, Dutch soprano Eva-Maria Westbroek (1970) and Dutch actress Anna Drijver (1983) perform the roles of Anna I and Anna II.
-As two Annas (or two sides of the same Anna) from Louisiana they visit seven cities, and commit a capital sin in each city.
-Under the guise of good girls go to heaven, bad girls go everywhere, a bombastic story unfolds that, with the help of singing, acting and visual spectacle, brings the sinful life to your screen.
+In this special production, Dutch soprano Eva-Maria Westbroek (born in 1970) and Dutch actress Anna Drijver (born in 1983) portray the roles of Anna I and Anna II.
+As two Annas (or two facets of the same Anna) from Louisiana, they visit seven cities and commit a capital sin in each city.
+Under the theme “good girls go to heaven, bad girls go everywhere,” a spectacular story unfolds that utilizes singing, acting, and visual spectacle to bring the sinful life to your screen.

 Ola Mafaalani & André Joosten